-- The minimum clearance between the air intake and the exhaust terminal is 4 ft. - Exhaust openings for removing the flue products must be located above the level of the heater(s). - Use of combustion air intake.
+- The minimum clearance between the air intake and the exhaust terminal is 4 ft.
+NOTE: When installing in a U-tube configuration, use extra caution to separate vent gases from heater intake. - Exhaust openings for removing the flue products must be located above the level of the heater(s). - Use of combustion air intake.